Craig: All sorts, I don't think there's a single department, a single vertical that can't use Tableau.

 Tableau: What sort of data are you typically helping your customers connect to with Tableau?

 Craig: Our customers have connected Tableau mainly to the classic database systems.
 We're seeing a lot more people moving to the cloud now.
 I believe in one week I had three different customers requesting demos with Amazon Redshift.
 People are very excited by things like Google Analytics and Salesforce.
 They can really see how they can take stuff that they've been adding to these systems for years and now they can get insight and it can feedback to them instantly.

 Tableau: What kind of impact has Tableau had on your life?

 Craig: Personally, Tableau has made a big change to my career.
 Since adopting it fully and joining The Information Lab I've found myself working a lot with The Guardian data blog, for instance, just as Tableau Public was getting really popular.
-I since then, about a year later, got the Zen Master accreditation, and found myself going from a two-person company, two-and-a-half years ago, to now The Information Lab is 14 consultants and growing.
+I since then, about a year later, got the Tableau Visionary accreditation, and found myself going from a two-person company, two-and-a-half years ago, to now The Information Lab is 14 consultants and growing.